Paklock/HackRF1/How-to-colaborate.md

+There is there ain't no such thing as a [free lunch](https://en.wikipedia.org/wiki/There_ain%27t_no_such_thing_as_a_free_lunch).
+If you want a better portapack, there is no better way to get it than colaborating.

 # Write documentation

 There is a lot of missing documentation about all the features, so it is really important to write clean and detailed instructions for them.
 In this current wiki, you can modify or add new content with a normal Github account.